 - Engineers and technical staff of engine design, development or tuning departments, Diesel engines.
 For improved comprehension, applicants are advised to initially follow the Module 1.

-- To be able to match a turbocharger to an engine.
+- match a turbocharger with an engine.

 - Module 1 "MOT/MOT1-E" training.

 - Lecturers are industry experts, delivering real life examples.

 The Diesel Engineers course (page 33) may replace module 3 for participants who wish to have a 5-day enhanced version.

 - Formation conditions of particles, nitrogen oxides, unburnt hydrocarbons, carbon monoxide.
 Representation in a temperature-air/fuel ratio diagram.
 Influence of injection pressure, swirl, injection advance parameters.